 Why it works: You name the frustration your subscriber is already feeling.
 You frame it as a systems problem (not a personal failure).
 And you set up the recommendation without actually pitching yet.
 This is the bridge between value and offer.

-Email 4 is the most important email in the sequence.
-If you get this wrong, email 5 feels like a sudden sales pitch.
 If you get it right, email 5 feels like a natural answer to a real problem.
 The key is to make your subscriber feel understood before you offer a solution.

-Email 5: The Recommendation Email (Day 7)
+What Should You Know About Email 5: The Recommendation Email (Day 7)?

 Present Your Recommendation